 A sleepy town on the banks of the Mahurangi River, Warkworth was established in 1853.
 With lime mined from the local river, it became the first cement-manufacturing site in the southern hemisphere.
-Today, boatbuilding and refitting are the main industries, and Warkworth also serves as a service town for the surrounding farms and market gardens.
+Today, race boatbuilding and refitting are the main industries though slowly boutique food producers are opening shop.
+Warkworth also serves as a service town for the surrounding farms and market gardens.
 It's a convenient stopping point en route to nearby marine reserve Goat Island or the superb vineyards at Matakana.

 Looking for a beach vacation?
 Let us help you find the right spot.More